whitecatboard/Lua-RTOS-ESP32/README.md

 ## Prerequisites

-1. Please note you need probably to download and install drivers for your board's USB-TO-SERIAL adapter for Win32 and MacOSX versions.
+1. Please note you need probably to download and install drivers for your board's USB-TO-SERIAL adapter for Windows and Mac OSX versions.
 The GNU/Linux version usually doesn't need any drivers.
 This drivers are required for connect to your board through a serial port connection.

    | Board              |
    |--------------------|